Frank Ketelaar: 2000s

 In the 21st century, Ketelaar's first project was the mini-series Bij ons in de Jordaan he co-wrote with Kees Prins and directed by Willem van de Sande Bakhuyzen.
 The three-part series was about the life of Johnny Jordaan.
 It won two Golden Calves, one for best television drama and Kees Prins for his role as Johnny Jordaan won Golden Calf for Best Actor.
 Ketelaar was further more involved in the All Stars television series as a writer.

 In 2002, the political drama three-part mini-series Mevrouw de Minister was shown on television.
 A story Ketelaar first conceived in 1995 that was inspired by Karin Adelmund, it follows Dirkje Holman, an inexperienced female minister who is expected to approve a law she doesn't agree with.
 His script would be used as basis a Belgian remake called Buitenspel.
 He has also written a couple of episodes for the medical drama Hartslag, and wrote an episode for De band series.

 in 2004, he wrote the screenplay for Joram Lürsen's In Orange.
 The film follows an eleven-year-old boy trying to reach the Dutch football team with the help of his father until his sudden death of his father.
 That same year, he wrote Stille nacht, a film loosely inspired by the Utrechtse serial rapist.

 His next television film was De uitverkorene, it revolves around the two brothers, Johan and Peter van der Laan, who own their own software company.
 The film depicts the rise and fall of the company, the story was a loose interpretation of the downfall of the Baan Corporation. that same year, he returned to directorial chair for his follow-up television film, Escort, he also wrote the script.
 Starting in 2006, he was the showrunner for Vuurzee, a mystery series broadcast by VARA for 12 episodes in 2005/2006.
 It would receive a second season.
 The show proved to be major success, creating a long fruitful work relationship with Robert Kievit, who worked at VARA as the head of drama and later head of the whole network.

-In 2009, he write the script for another Telefim called Coach directed by long-time collaborator Joram Lürsen.
-A year later, they would reunite again with Het Geheim, the story revolves around the eight year-old Ben (Thor Braun), a boy who loves magician and especially a big disappearance trick.
-He gets in trouble when his good-natured but clumsy father (Theo Maassen) manage to make Ben's friend Sylvie (Java Siegertsz) disappear.
+In 2009, he wrote the script for another Telefim called Coach directed by long-time collaborator Joram Lürsen.
+A year later, they would reunite again with Het Geheim, the story revolves around the eight year-old Ben (Thor Braun), a boy who loves magic and in particular a big disappearance trick.
+He gets in trouble when his good-natured but clumsy father (Theo Maassen) manage to make Ben's friend Sylvie (Java Siegertsz) vanish.

 The film was awarded the Golden Film for having 100.000 visitors.